The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: The Gandy-Hyland functional in Nonstandard Analysis

+Obviously, the Herbrandisation $\HER(i,o)$ of \eqref{fornikal} is much more complicated than \eqref{consversion}.
+This seems to be due to the fact that Feferman's second search operator and the special fan functional can be defined explicitly in terms of Feferman's search operator, while the same seems impossible for the restrictions of the latter imposed by the term $i$ in $\HER(i,o)$.
+Intuitively speaking, one needs to apply Feferman's search operator `infinitely many times' to obtain Feferman's second search operator.

 In conclusion, the correspondence exhibited in Theorem \ref{TEH} establishes a direct two-way connection between the field Computability (in particular theoretical computer science) and the field Nonstandard Analysis.
 Indeed, while the relative computability result $\textsf{HER}(i,o)$ could arguably still be passed off as (theoretical) computer science, experience bears out that the nonstandard version \eqref{nsaversion} does not count as such among computer scientists.
+We could obtain the (meta-equivalent) Herbrandisation for every nonstandard theorem proved in this paper, but we will not do so in the next sections due to space constraints.